-That said, there are still horror stories but by being prepared and understanding exactly what you’re buying into and that you’ve been through it with a fine-toothed comb will put you in a much better position when buying a second-hand car.
+That said, there are still horror stories of used car stinkers being purchased, but by being prepared and understanding exactly what you’re buying into and that you’ve been through it with a fine-toothed comb will put you in a much better position when buying a second-hand car.
 And that’s whether you’re buying it from a dealer through an approved used program, from a private seller, or an independent dealership.
-We’ve designed a one-page used car buying checklist that you can take with you when inspecting any used car, you might be interested in, because education is power.
+We’ve designed a one-page used car buying checklist that you can take with you when inspecting any used car to help make sure you’ve literally ticked every box.

 Remember that when you’re buying a car, especially a used one, you should buy with your head and not your heart (that applies to any sort of vehicle purchase, really).
 That means knowing your budget and sticking to it, being realistic about the car you’re looking at and anything that might be wrong with it.

 And, don’t for an instant think that if you don’t buy this used car right now then you’ll miss out, because there are millions of used cars sold in this country every year.
 So, take your time and make sure the car you’re buying fits your budget and your requirements.
 And be prepared to walk away.